DSP Basics: Fast Fourier Transform (FFT)

 xlim = (0, 400))

-We can notice that the peak of the spectrum is at 0.1 instead of 0.5.
-This is due to the fact that the signal has become five times longer due to the zeros, and its energy, accordingly, has also been attenuated by a factor of five.
+You can see that the peak of the spectrum is at 0.1, not 0.5.
+This is due to the fact that the signal has become five times longer due to the zeros, and its energy, respectively, has also been weakened five times.

-The classical algorithm works more efficiently when the number of FFT points is degree 2, and the addition of zeros is useful for length equalisation and visualisation, but it does not increase the true frequency resolution.
-To really improve spectral analysis, you need to increase the duration of the signal recording.
+The classical algorithm works more efficiently when the number of FFT points is a power of 2, and adding zeros is useful for length alignment and visualization, but it does not increase the true frequency resolution.
+For a real improvement in spectral analysis, it is necessary to increase the recording time of the signal.

 Interactive spectrum analysis

-Finally, let us apply the spectrum estimation techniques to a signal that is the sum of three sinusoids with frequencies of 80 Hz, 120 Hz and 245 Hz, and amplitudes of 10, 5 and 2.4 respectively.
-Let us display the shape of the resulting vector in the time domain:
+In conclusion, we will apply spectrum estimation techniques for a signal that is the sum of three sinusoids with frequencies of 80 Hz, 120 Hz, and 245 Hz, and amplitudes of 10, 5, and 2.4, respectively.
+Let's display the shape of the resulting vector in the time domain:

 three_sines = [10 5 2.4] .* sin.(2*pi*t*[80 120 245]);